stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/How_Tos/01_Navigation_Menu.md

-title: How to Create a Navigation Menu
+title: How to create a navigation menu

-# How to Create a Navigation Menu
+# How to create a navigation menu

 In this how-to, we'll create a simple menu which you can use as the primary navigation for your website.
 This outputs a top level menu with a nested second level using the `Menu` loop and a `Children` loop.